buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_box.html category="essays" slug="true-dhamma-has-disappeared_geoff" %}

 *After Chapter 6 of Robinson on “Vajrayana”*

+{% include inline_content.html category="articles" slug="mudras_tricycle" %}
+- Taking an important role during the later development of Buddhist art and esoterica, mudras such as the “Anjali” of respect are now ubiquitous in the Buddhist cultural sphere, and are nearly synonymous with Buddhism itself.

 {% include inline_content.html category="articles" slug="story-of-the-horse-king_appleton" %}
 - One story, five countries.